wongsingfo/comp-sys/docs/android/ipc.md

 - An IPC/component system for developing objectoriented OS services.
 - built-in reference-count + death-notification
-- Message-based; not well for streaming
+- Message-based; not well for data streaming
 - Binder driver is exposed via `/dev/binder` and offers a relatively simple API based on open, release, poll, mmap, flush, and ioctl operations.

 Model: